Biologics can provide an effective, generally safe treatment for ankylosing spondylitis (AS).

 - an increased risk of infection

-- a reaction at the injection site, which may involve swelling, itching, or pain
+- a reaction at the injection site, which may involve site-specific symptoms such as:

-- a reaction to the infusion, which can produce symptoms such as headaches, nausea, and pain
+- a reaction to the infusion, which can produce symptoms such as:

 A person should watch for new and changing symptoms that may indicate the development of an infection or another side effect.
-If they experience a side effect, they should let their doctor know.
+If they experience a side effect, they should inform the doctor.

 Biologics can cause complications in some people, and certain medications may interact with them.
-As a result, biologics may not be suitable for everyone.
+As a result, biologics may only be suitable for some people.

-Certain groups of people should avoid taking biologics or take extra care when doing so because of possible complications or adverse reactions.
+Certain groups of people should avoid taking biologics or take extra care when doing so due to possible complications or adverse reactions.
 Some considerations or general guidelines include:

-- People who are pregnant or breastfeeding should check with a doctor before using biologics, but these should be safe for them in most cases.
+- People who are pregnant or nursing should check with a doctor before using biologics.
+A doctor may prescribe certolizumab, as it does not cross the placenta.

 - Anyone using biologics should avoid immunizations that use live vaccines.